open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

             :warning: This mode's behavior is unstable, it is currently experimental and undergoing changes.
             It works only for logs where the log record body is a map.
 Each LogRecord body is serialized to JSON as-is and becomes a separate document for ingestion.
+            If the log record body is not a map, it results in an empty document.
   - `dedup` (DEPRECATED).
 This configuration is deprecated and non-operational, and will be removed in the future.
 Object keys are always deduplicated to avoid Elasticsearch rejecting documents.